derekburgess/jaws/README.md

 Refactored the experience to become more agentic.
 Along with the CLI commands/UX, the agent commands specifically demonstrates agents capable of collecting data, using tools, and providing analysis.

-Running `smol_example.py` utilizes the [smolagents](https://huggingface.co/docs/smolagents/en/index) library to orchistrate 2 agents in a managed hand-off workflow.
+Running `smol.py` utilizes the [smolagents](https://huggingface.co/docs/smolagents/en/index) library to orchistrate 2 agents in a managed hand-off workflow.
 A manager agent hands the task off to a network analyst, who collects and prepares the data, handing that data back off to the manager, who returns a report.

-Running `sk_examples.py` utilizes Microsoft's [Semantic Kernel](https://github.com/microsoft/semantic-kernel) library to explore concurrent, hand-off and group chat orchsitration.
-Creates an interactive command center at `http://127.0.0.1:7860/`.
-With concurrent, 2 models work in parallel to capture data and report on red flags.
-With hand-off, a lead model manages 2 assistants to create a final report.
-With group chat, 3 models work collaboratively to create a final report.

-Note, both agents send emails containing the final report, you will need to set these variables for that to work: `EMAIL_SENDER`, `EMAIL_RECIPIENT`, `EMAIL_PASSWORD`, `EMAIL_SERVER`, `EMAIL_PORT`.
+Running `jaws-agent` utilizes Microsoft's [Semantic Kernel](https://github.com/microsoft/semantic-kernel) library to explore various agent orchsitration paradigms.
+An interactive command center available at `http://127.0.0.1:7860/` supports conversational and structured report generation.
+Both agents send emails containing the final report, you will need to set these variables for that to work: `EMAIL_SENDER`, `EMAIL_RECIPIENT`, `EMAIL_PASSWORD`, `EMAIL_SERVER`, `EMAIL_PORT`.

-I find the group chat orchestration to work the best, running `jaws-agent` utilizes semantic kernel and creates a gradio endpoint to connect too... for instance, I run this on a Raspberry Pi 5 while viewing the reports on my mobile phone.

 ## Context